Call of Duty: Call of Duty: Combined Forces

 Call of Duty: Combined Forces was a proposed concept draft originally intended to be a sequel to Call of Duty: Finest Hour.
 However, due to multiple legal issues that arose between Spark Unlimited, Electronic Arts, and Activision as well as other production problems, the game's draft and scripts never came to be.
 The game was projected to cost $10.5 million to produce after Finest Hour was complete.
 Eventually, Activision deemed the pitch as more of an expansion than something entirely new, causing the company to reject the proposal and end their contract with Spark Unlimited shortly after.

 Call of Duty: Devil's Brigade

 Call of Duty: Devil's Brigade was a canceled first-person shooter for the Xbox 360 developed by Underground Entertainment.
 The game was set in World War II, mainly focusing on the Italian Campaign.

+Call of Duty: Future Warfare / NX1

+In 2010, after the fracturing of Infinity Ward and departure of Jason West and Vince Zampella, studio Neversoft was tasked by Activision to develop a sci-fi spinoff in the Call of Duty franchise, experimenting with low-gravity gameplay and other aspects of the engine.
+At an unknown point in time, the project was scrapped, and assets were reused in Ghosts and Infinite Warfare.
+Footage of the project (known as Future Warfare) was leaked online in January 2024, revealing a complete opening mission, and an in-development multiplayer that was still reusing assets from 2009's Modern Warfare 2.
+After the leaks, former Neversoft developer Brian Bright came along and confirmed the leaks, stating that the game had two or three complete missions, and a large amount of multiplayer work done.
+He also referred to the project as "NX1", and that the game was meant to be released in 2013 in place of Ghosts.

 Call of Duty: Vietnam

 Call of Duty: Vietnam was a third-person shooter set during the Vietnam War.
 It was in development for at least six to eight months at Sledgehammer Games.
 The development was stopped because Infinity Ward needed help finishing Call of Duty: Modern Warfare 3 due to the employee firings and departures in 2010.